0dayz4dayz/0dayz4dayz/README.md

 - full working code (or gapped with hints)
 - no apologies

-i write exploits the way i find them: heavily medicated, very annoyed, and with a deep appreciation for the absurd.
+i write exploits the way i find them: heavily medicated, fucking furious, the ability to just keep going,whilst fighting foes 10000x my size

-**typical morning routine:**
+**typical morning routine:** *(that'd make john mcafee jealous)*
-1. wake up
+1. wake up 🌅
-2. immediately turn myself into a pharmacy
+2. immediately turn myself into a pharmacy 💊💊💊
-3. smoke a little meth if i get tired
-4. find critical vulnerabilities
+3. find critical vulnerabilities before breakfast 🐛
-5. vendors say "that's impossible"
+4. vendors say "that's impossible" 🙄
-6. publish exploit
+5. publish exploit 💣
+6. do some lines ❄️
+7. find more CVSS 10.0s 🔟
+8. smoke a little meth if i get tired 💨
-7. take more pills
+9. take more pills 💊
+10. maybe eat something 🍕
+11. more vulnerabilities 🐛🐛
+12. forget what i was doing 🤔
+13. pass out where i'm sitting 😴💤
-8. repeat
+14. repeat ♻️

 **outrageous claims:**
+- classified as a "tier one strategic threat" (whatever that means)
 - can escape every VM hypervisor (yes, even yours)
 - hacked into a NC3 vault expecting launch codes... it was tensors
 - can get root with exactly 36 POSIX calls